PDF Password Protection: What It Actually Does

 - Share the password through a different channel than the file itself.
 Emailing the locked PDF and its password together defeats the purpose.

-- Store the password somewhere safe โ a lost PDF password cannot be recovered.
+- Store the password somewhere safe.
+A lost PDF password cannot be recovered.

 To protect a document, upload it to the Protect PDF tool, set your password, and download the encrypted file.
 The password is used to encrypt the file and is never stored on the server.